 Global shares mixed after another Wall Street tech sell-off

-Analysts say investors are preoccupied with the coronavirus pandemic and hopes for development of a safe, effective vaccine.
+Investors are preoccupied with the duration of the coronavirus pandemic and hopes for development of a safe, effective vaccine.

 While Big Tech is benefiting from the shift to online life that the pandemic and ensuing stay-at-home economy has accelerated, critics said their stocks prices have surged too high.